saliaku/project-doc/content/_index.md

 # Welcome to Our Final Year Project

 Welcome to the landing page of our final year project!
-This project focuses on creating an adaptive e-learning framework designed to meet the unique needs of neurodiverse learners.
-Through the use of advanced machine learning techniques, this project aims to deliver personalized and inclusive educational experiences.
+This project centers on developing an adaptive e-learning framework tailored to support the diverse needs of neurodiverse learners.
+By leveraging advanced machine learning techniques, it aims to offer personalized and inclusive learning experiences.
+The framework has been prototyped using Moodle, and this documentation outlines the complete process behind its implementation.

-## Key Features:
+## Key Features
 - Personalized learning paths using **Genetic Algorithms (GA)**
 - Multimodal content delivery for varied learning styles
 - Real-time feedback and adaptive learning

-Our goal is to break traditional education barriers and provide an engaging, supportive, and accessible environment for all learners, regardless of their individual challenges.
+Our goal is to break traditional educational barriers and create an engaging, supportive, and accessible environment for all learners, regardless of their individual challenges.
+The proposed framework incorporates Genetic Algorithms to generate personalized lesson plans that align with each student's unique learning style.
+For a deeper understanding of the underlying concepts, you can refer to the theoretical background of the framework here.

-## Explore More:
+## Explore More

 - [Documentation](#doc) – Detailed guide about the project, including technical requirements, structure, and more.
 - [About the Project](#about) – Learn more about the purpose, motivation, and the benefits of this project.